Meringue

 Servings and Cooking Time

-This recipe makes approximately 12 meringue cookies.
-Preparation time is about 15 minutes, with a cooking time of 1 hour.
+This recipe makes about 12 servings.
+Preparation time is approximately 15 minutes, and cooking time is around 1 hour.

 Nutritional Value